 What if my spouse doesn’t comply with the child support order?

 Washington State back child support laws allow the state to charge interest on past due child support payments.
 And a parent who fails to pay court ordered child support is in contempt of court.
-Once child support becomes past due, it will start to collect interest.
 Washington State back child support laws dictate that the state can legally pursue your spouse for late support payments up to 10 years after the child turns 18.

 Do you need a child support lawyer in Washington State?